Data storage: File-oriented system

 Difficulty in accessing data :

-Accessing data isn't convenient and efficient in file processing system.
+and efficient in file processing system.

 For example, suppose, there's a program to seek out information about all customers.
 But, what if there's a requirement to seek out out all customers from some particular city. during this case, there are two choices here: one, determine all customers using available program, then extract the needed customers manually.
 Second, develop new program to urge required information.
 Both options aren't satisfactory. for every and each different quite data access, separated programs are required. this is often neither convenient nor efficient.